Microsoft Engineer Installs Google Chrome During Presentation After Edge Freezes - Slashdot

 "...There are some things that just don't work."
 (Score:5, Funny)

-The best DEMO fail is this one (Score:1, Insightful)
+The best DEMO fail is this one (Score:2, Insightful)

 https://www.youtube.com/watch?v=IW7Rqwwth84